jrheiner/neo4j_katacoda/neo4j_case_study/step6.md

 *Adamic Adar* is a graph algorithm that introduces a measure used to compute the closeness of nodes based on their shared neighbors.
 A value of 0 indicates that two nodes are not close, while higher values indicate nodes are closer. ("Adamic Adar - Neo4j Graph Data Science", 2022; Adamic & Adar, 2003)

 Using the graph algorithm, we can query the top 5 "closest" nodes to the "The Matrix" movie node.
+(Claudel, 2020)
 ```
 MATCH (matrix:Movie {name: "The Matrix"} )-[*2]-(recommendation:Movie)
 WHERE matrix <> recommendation